luisdiogo2071317/azure-docs.pt-pt/articles/data-factory/create-azure-ssis-integration-runtime.md

 }

 ### Configure virtual network
-# Make sure to run this script against the subscription to which the virtual network belongs.
+# Make sure to run this script against the subscription to which the virtual network belongs
 if(![string]::IsNullOrEmpty($VnetId) -and ![string]::IsNullOrEmpty($SubnetName))
 {
     # Register to the Azure Batch resource provider